King Receives Ireland Deputy Pm

-Amman, Sep.
-7 (Petra)-His Majesty King Abdullah on Thursday received Ireland's Deputy Prime Minister and Foreign and Defence Minister Micheal Martin.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Thursday received Ireland's Deputy Prime Minister and Foreign and Defence Minister Micheál Martin.

-The meeting, held at Bayt Al Urdun, covered means of enhancing cooperation in tourism, education, and health care.
+The meeting, held at Bayt Al Urdun, covered means of enhancing cooperation in tourism, education, and healthcare, according to a Royal Court statement.

 Discussions also addressed expanding bilateral ties, within the framework of Jordan's partnership with the European Union.